 Second application step 1 – 10 February 2017:

 Only successful candidates from the first application step are eligible to apply in the second step of the application.
-The lists of successful candidates has been notified.
+The lists of successful candidates in step 1 has been notified.
 Successful candidates has also been notified via email.
+The recipients of Swedish Institute Study Scholarships 2017/2018 have been determined.
+See the lists of recipients.

 - Use the Swedish Institute (SI) template provided to obtain a motivation letter.
 Motivation letters in any other templates or formats are NOT valid.
 Make sure to read the questions in the motivation letter thoroughly, and be specific and personal in your reasoning.
 Answers may not exceed the allowed number of characters (letters and spaces) for each question.
 Motivation letters should be uploaded as a PDF file.